 One of many of my favorite things about Christmas is the wreath on the front door.
-When it’s cold and grey, the evergreen and decorative wreaths at home front doors are a cheering sight.
+When it is cold and grey, the evergreen and decorative wreaths at home front doors are a cheering sight.
 It always makes me think of the individual scenes taking place inside, of families warming up over a mug of spiced cider and children with red cheeks from the cold.
-Okay, perhaps I am getting a little bit too nostalgic, but wreaths are still a great part of Christmas.
 Wreaths are also surprisingly easy to make, so if you would like to save a little money this year, or are looking for a way to keep the children entertained (under supervision of course!) you might want to give a try to making your own Christmas Wreath.
+Here is a tutorial for how to make a Christmas wreath and how to decorate a Christmas wreath to your style!

 Materials needed for making a Christmas wreath-